sunilkumarhs/Netflix-GPT-App/README.md

 -Fetch Data for Trailer Video
 -Update store with trailer video
--Embeded the Youtube video and make it autoplay
+-Embeded the Youtube video and make it autoplay -Display the movie cards and tvShows cards in the each page -randomly picking the display video
+-GPT-Search Page
+-GPT sarch bar
+-Making the GPT-Search Page Multi-Language content Page

 # Features
 -Login/Sign Up